liskovaf/COCONUT/07_07_2022/Readme.md

 ### Updated previous jupyter noteboks:
-- Added ROC curve
+- Added ROC curves
-- You can find result images of ROC curve in the file: images
+- You can find result images of ROC curves in the file: images